Line of Duty the police corruption drama and one of the best TV shows of the last decade is about to start its fifth series.

 Added to each series’ particular tale of corruption is the long-running mystery of the identity of 'H', the code name for the overlord of all wrongdoing in the force.

-We take a look at what you can expect from series five, and when Line of Duty will be returning to our screens.
+We take a look at what you can expect from series five, and reveal when Line of Duty will be returning to our screens.

-Big cast announcement
+New cast announcement

 The BBC has confirmed the first big name star for series 5 with Stephen Graham being revealed as a 'balaclava man', who is a person of interest for AC-12.